-There are five facilities in Rome, New York, which at least gives you a few choices.
-We gave this city a city grade of C for an overall score.
-This is not a great city grade.
-For comparison's sake, we also looked at the facilities in the nearby city of Watertown, which received a below average city grade of C. These cities appear to be comparable, with neither receiving very strong grades.
-Please continue reading to find more information about how this city's nursing homes fared in our category grades.
+There are four facilities in Rome, New York, which at least gives you a few choices.
+This small group of nursing homes in this city received a decent city grade of B-.
+This is comparable with most of the cities in the nation.
+You can continue reading to find more information about how this city's nursing homes fared in our category grades.

 While its overall grade was not elite, this city's nursing homes performed remarkably well in our inspection category.
 In fact, we awarded Rome an A- for that category, which is one of our best scores.
 Arguably the most critical factor we look at in computing our inspection scores is deficiencies.
 These deficiencies can be found on a facility's inspection reports.
 Places with better grades in this category typically avoided the most severe deficiencies involving things like patient abuse.
 Inspections appears to be this city's next best grade.
 The city received a B- in this area.
 In our final two categories, Rome earned grades of B- and D for our short-term care and nursing areas respectively.
 Even with an otherwise decent profile, a nursing score in this range may be a bad sign for nursing staffing levels.